Watchable Wildlife: Common Loon

 - Adirondack Park Visitor Interpretive Center in Newcomb, Essex County

-- Long Point State Park - Thousand Islands, Jefferson County (leaving DEC website, offsite link)
+- Long Point State Park - Thousand Islands, Jefferson County (leaves DEC website)

 - Moose River Plains Wild Forest, Hamilton and Herkimer County

-- Stillwater Reservoir, Herkimer County (leaving DEC website, offsite link)
+- Stillwater Reservoir, Herkimer County (leaves DEC website)

 - Upper and Lower Lakes Wildlife Management Area, St. Lawrence County